CyberLemosSecurity/windows-event-log-analysis/README.md

 Although not confirmed as malicious, the behavior is considered suspicious and requires further investigation.

 6. Mitigation
-To mitigate brute force attacks targeting RDP services, the following security measures are recommended:
+Based on the analysis of failed login attempts, the following measures are recommended:

-- Restrict RDP access using firewall rules or VPN instead of exposing it directly to the internet
+### 1. Account Protection
-- Implement account lockout policies to prevent repeated login attempts
+- Implement **Account Lockout Policy** to block repeated failed attempts
-- Enforce strong password policies to reduce the risk of credential compromise
+- Enforce strong password policies (complexity and length)

+### 2. Network Authentication Hardening (High Priority)
+- Restrict access to network services (SMB, RPC) using firewall rules
-- Limit RDP access to authorized users only (principle of least privilege)
+- Limit inbound connections to trusted IP addresses only
-- Enable monitoring of failed logon attempts (Event ID 4625) for early detection
-- Apply Multi-Factor Authentication (MFA) where possible
+- Disable unnecessary network services to reduce attack surface

+### 3. RDP Security (Secondary Risk)
-- Optionally change the default RDP port to reduce automated scanning attempts
+- Restrict RDP access to specific IP ranges

-These measures significantly reduce the attack surface and improve the overall security posture of the system.
+- Enable **Network Level Authentication (NLA)**
+- Disable RDP if not required

+### 4. Monitoring and Detection
+- Continuously monitor **Event ID 4625** for abnormal patterns
+- Create alerts for:
+  - High number of failed logins in short time
+  - Repeated attempts from a single IP
+- Integrate logs with a SIEM (e.g., Wazuh, Splunk)

+### 4. Additional Hardening
+- Rename or disable default accounts (e.g., Administrator)
+- Use least privilege principle for user accounts
+ ### 6. Future Improvement
+- Implement automated detection using PowerShell scripts
+- Correlate failed (4625) and successful (4624) logins
+- Block IPs dynamically after threshold violations

 7. Conclusion
 Through this project, it was possible to simulate and analyze failed authentication attempts in a Windows environment, replicating patterns commonly associated with brute force attacks.